 Surface water impacts associated with the cemetery development (associated with soil erosion and sedimentation) would be less than significant.
 The cemetery would be designed in concert with the natural topography and current drainage patterns.
-VA would implement BMPs described in Section 4 to control construction-related impacts of soil erosion and sedimentation.
+VA would implement BMPs described in Section 4 to control construction-related impacts of soil erosion and sedimentation and would provide onsite stormwater management consistent with the EISA Section 438 requirements following the development of the cemetery.